 My loyalty to my company and my unwavering desire to do a good job has never been questioned.
 In fact, the mere fact that a fellow coworker all but offered me a position, (without knowing that I’d recently been laid off), is a sign that I’m well respected in my profession.

-Of course, at the end of the day while all those facts are well and good none of it really makes no difference.
+Of course, at the end of the day while all those facts are well and good it really makes no difference.
 A strange set of circumstances put me in a position where the quality of my work wasn’t a factor.
 I was simply in the wrong group at the wrong time and that group has been disbanded.

 I can’t weigh what I’ve done or would have done differently.
 What matters is right now.
 I’ve been presented with a severance package and I’ve decided to take it.

 I’ve been so focused on the long term aspects of this decision that I hadn’t really thought about how my overall financial management plays a role.
 Sense, (a long time reader of One Frugal Girl), wrote “I am glad it will work out so well for you… and that you are one frugal girl and can afford to take the time off from work to concentrate on what matters most to you!”

 Until I read that comment I hadn’t considered how my desire to scrounge and save played a role in my ability to choose to take this package and to choose to stay home for a little while.
 My life is truly blessed.
 I have the cognitive abilities to work a highly skilled job that pays well.
 I met the man of my dreams many, many years ago and he is also able to work in a highly compensated profession.

 While income is a huge factor in this decision, so are all of the major decisions we’ve made about our money over these last ten years.
 We could have chosen to live beyond our means, but instead we live a very modest lifestyle and I still clip coupons and save wherever I can in spite of earning a healthy income.